ozanMSFT/pytorch-wiki/Developer-FAQ.md

 Many function/feature proposals are interesting and derived from compelling research but lack vetting from the community.
 These ideas are best implemented in PyTorch-compatible libraries to incubate.
 Numerous functions or features related to a specific research area are also probably best implemented in a library.
 There is a reason, for example, that torchvision is not part of PyTorch Core.

+### I have implemented an algorithm / feature from a research paper that is related to optimization.
+When is the correct time to add it to PyTorch Core ?

+Thank you for following research updates and your interest to contribute to PyTorch Core.

+Typically adding a new optimizer, learning rate scheduler or a feature needs an issue filed and decision discussion.
+We generally prefer algorithms that satisfy most of the following properties:

+- The algorithm has proven track of applicability to real-life datasets in Deep Learning problems.
+- The method is frequently used and established research that's been vetted for 1.5+ years
+- The paper that is introducing the method has at least 200 citations in the last two years or cumulative 1000+ citations

+If a paper satisfies all these properties, we are discussing the algorithm internally with feedback from an expert in optimization research then finalize our decision.

 ## UX

 ### What is type promotion and why do some PyTorch operations support it while others don't?